shoeffner/mthesis/src/models_and_methods.md

 optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads.
 A comparison is shown in @fig:solvepnpcomparison.
-Since for gaze tracking subjects can be assumed to look more likely into the direction of the camera, it is more important to estimate frontal images more accurately.
+Since for gaze tracking subjects look roughly towards the camera, it is more important to estimate frontal images more accurately.

 \stopwidefn